MarcSlakey/40k/pygame/README.md

 Pygame adaptation of the Warhammer 40k tabletop game.

-Python and pygame are required to run this program.
+Both python and pygame are required to run this program.
 Python 2.7 or newer is recommended.
 To install python, visit https://www.python.org/downloads/.
 To install pygame, use this pip install command in the command line: python3 -m pip install -U pygame --user

 Note: "python3" might be "python" or "py" instead depending on your version of python.

-Once both are installed, change directory to the pygame folder and run main.py.
+Once both are installed, download this entire folder.
-"main.py", "settings.py", and "sprites.py" must all be in the same folder.
+Change directory to the pygame folder and run main.py.

 MOVE PHASE CONTROLS:
 "LMB" on a model (circle) to select it.
 A model will turn yellow to indicate that it is selected.